virgo-project/virgo/Teams/Communications/video/video-script.md

 We are surrounded by fire.

-When you follow the news, you find that there is little hope for our future and the future of our children.
+When you follow the news, you find that there is little hope for our future.

 We are dealing with a set of unfolding tragedies: a deteriorating environment, a rapidly warming climate, and an economy on the verge of implosion.